Would you be surprised to know that the biggest obstacle to weight loss could be your hormones?

 For me, what is always frustrating and depressing is following yet another weight loss or lifestyle plan, or adding a new supplement to the list and still not being able to shed those extra pounds.

 I have discovered that I am not the only one with this issue, that it is a common trend especially for people over the age of 40.
-Endless streams of popular diets make well-meaning claims to entice us into trying their plan, investing our hopes, our time our energy and our dollars to try achieve thinner versions of ourselves.
+Endless streams of popular diets make well-meaning claims to entice us into trying their plan, investing our hopes, our time our energy and our dollars to try to achieve thinner versions of ourselves.

 Many integrative practitioners are now finding that the culprits hampering our progress are not just poor diet and lack of exercise, although these certainly contribute to the problem.
-Often, the single biggest obstacle to weight loss may be our hormones, namely cortisol, insulin, vitamin d3 deficiency, thyroid, estrogen and progesterone.
+Often, the single biggest obstacle to weight loss may be our hormones, namely cortisol, insulin, vitamin d3 deficiency, thyroid, estrogen, and progesterone.

 When our bodies are under stress, our adrenal glands produce hormones in order for us to respond to stress.
 The adrenal, or stress glands produce the hormones cortisol and DHEA, which create the short- and long-term hormone responses.
 The adrenals also produce adrenalin, which stimulates the instant stress hormone response otherwise known as “fight or flight.”

 Cortisol is produced in response to chronic stress.
-This is a major contributor to belly fat as it wreaks havoc on our insulin levels and sends messages to the body to store more fat around the mid section.
+This is a major contributor to belly fat as it wreaks havoc on our insulin levels and sends messages to the body to store more fat around the midsection.

 Not only does too much insulin encourage your body to store unused glucose as fat, but it also blocks the use of stored fats as an energy source.
-For these reasons, an abnormally high insulin level makes losing fat, especially around the mid section, challenging.
+For these reasons, an abnormally high insulin level makes losing fat, especially around the midsection, challenging.

 An imbalanced thyroid is another major contributor to a sluggish metabolism.
 Responsible for regulating our metabolism, the thyroid is a common underlying cause of several annoying symptoms that can be easily regulated.

-Of course, this journey would not be complete if we did not examine the affects of those female hormones on our metabolism.
+Of course, this journey would not be complete if we did not examine the effects of those female hormones on our metabolism.
 There is a dance that goes on between estrogen and progesterone throughout the cycle.
 One missed step and the body can dramatically falter.

-A progesterone deficiency can cause a noticeable slowing of the metabolism and send the body into what is called “estrogen dominance.” estrogen dominance simply means that you have too much estrogen in your system compared to the normal amounts of progesterone needed to oppose or balance.
+A progesterone deficiency can cause a noticeable slowing of the metabolism and send the body into what is called “estrogen dominance.”
+Estrogen dominance simply means that you have too much estrogen in your system compared to the normal amounts of progesterone needed to oppose or balance.
 This is common in 30 to 40-year-old women and men.
 When estrogen is not balanced by progesterone, it can produce weight gain, headaches, moodiness and a long list of symptoms that can be easily corrected.